itzg/docker-minecraft-server/README.md

 ### Running a Fabric Server

-Enable [Fabric server](http://fabricmc.net/use/) mode by adding a `-e TYPE=FABRIC` to your command-line.
-By default, the container will run the latest version, but you can also choose to run a specific version with `VERSION`.
+Enable [Fabric server](https://fabricmc.net/) mode by adding a `-e TYPE=FABRIC` to your command-line.
+By default, the container will install the latest [fabric-loader](https://fabricmc.net/wiki/documentation:fabric_loader) using the latest [fabric-installer](https://fabricmc.net/use/), against the minecraft server version you have defined with `VERSION` (defaulting to the latest vanilla release of the game).

 ```
 docker run -d -v /path/on/host:/data \